 See, e.g., the decision of the US Supreme Court in Mitsubishi Motors Corporation v.
 Soler Chrysler Plymouth Inc. 473 US 614 (1985).

-As a matter of terminology, it is important to note that the term ‘arbitrable’ is used differently in the United States.
-There, arbitrable refers more generally to matters within the jurisdiction of arbitral tribunals, rather than matters capable of being submitted to arbitration.
+It is important to note that the term ‘arbitrable’ is used differently in the United States, where it refers more generally to matters within the jurisdiction of arbitral tribunals, rather than matters capable of being submitted to arbitration.